CHAPTER 1: EVERYTHING YOU NEED TO KNOW

 Grab this quick reference guide now to provide a summary of key points to your clients.

-FASB announced that the deadline was pushed back a year for private companies, making their new effective date the fiscal year starting after Dec.
-15, 2020.
+FASB proposed to delay the deadline one year for non-public companies, which would make the new effective date the fiscal year starting after Dec.
+15, 2021.

 Why the change?

 Under the previous lease standard, ASC 840, payment obligations of “operating” leases are not reflected on the balance sheet even if you have committed to many years of payments.
 In other words, there is a future debt (a liability) that is nearly invisible on financial statements.
 Those payments are mentioned in the footnotes, but not prominently among other liabilities on the balance sheet.